Home

 Shortly after this union he with his wife moved in a vacant house on his father's farm, where they lived till after they had three children born to them.
 But, during this time, he purchased a small tract of land (27 acres) adjoining his father's on the south.
 After erecting a comfortable house, they gathered up their effects and moved thither on which place they lived till the fall of 1840.

-In 1836, John was sued by C.H.
+John was sued in 1836 by C.H.
 Staples in the Harrison County Court of Common Pleas.
 Records of the case, which have survived, do not provide the facts of the matter, other than showing that the judge ruled in John’s favor, including the reimbursement of his court costs.

 By 1840, John's brother Henry had already moved to western Ohio, settling in Van Wert County, and may have enticed him to follow.
 John sold his 27-acre farm in March 1840 to John McDanaugh.
 Continuing from his obituary: